tenrowd/dfnpf/README.md

 # dfnpf
-Differentail Fuzzing of Noise Protocol Framework
+Differentail Fuzzer of Noise Protocol Framework

+It was inspired by CDF (https://github.com/kudelskisecurity/cdf) as an example of differential fuzzer.